-If you’ve been wanting to buy a new home but your credit score is stuck at 580…
+If you’ve wanted to buy a new home, but your credit score is stuck at 580…

 You may be in luck!